 Last year's Pentax Q digital interchangeable lens camera was only the beginning for this company in the DIL market.

-Pentax now has introduced a second DIL camera, the Pentax K-01.
+Pentax now has introduced a second type of DIL camera, the Pentax K-01.

 The K-01 isn't quite as small as the Q, listed below, but it still looks like a very interesting camera, especially because it can accept any Pentax K lens.
 As far as I can decipher, this is the first DIL camera that can accept lenses originally made for DSLR cameras.